bloggrammer/Win-Updater/README.md

  6. Run the demo application and click "Check for updates"

 #### Acknowledgment
-I would love to acknowledge (a.k.a BetterCoder) whose [YouTube video series](https://www.youtube.com/watch?v=325Uxy5nVI0) helped in putting this together.
+I would love to acknowledge Dan (a.k.a BetterCoder) whose [YouTube video series](https://www.youtube.com/watch?v=325Uxy5nVI0) helped in putting this together.